QuTech-Delft/QMI/documentation/sphinx/source/installation.rst

 * `PicoQuant <https://www.picoquant.com/>`_ `Multiharp 150 <https://www.picoquant.com/products/category/tcspc-and-time-tagging-modules/multiharp-150-high-throughput-multichannel-event-timer-tcspc-unit>`_;
 * `Jäger Computergesteuerte Messtechnik <https://www.adwin.de/index-us.html>`_: `ADwin-Pro II <https://www.adwin.de/us/produkte/proII.html>`_;
 * `Imagine Optic <https://www.imagine-optic.com/>`_ `mirao 52e <https://www.imagine-optic.com/product/mirao-52e/>`_.
+..
+Should the line below mention where to find a full and complete list?
+Potentially in the source code?

 Note that this list might not be complete, as by introduction of new hardware drivers, new dependencies could be added.

+..
+This TODO has not been handled for 3 years.
+Should it be removed?
 ..
 To be added:
 ..
 .. import usb    "python3-usb"